DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 Watch FoamyGuy bring the TR-Cowbell to life with bleeps and bloops!
 Image is a link to his YouTube video.
 [![Foamy_Guy_TR-Cowbell](https://user-images.githubusercontent.com/49322231/209728878-aee7aa86-ee7d-4b8d-9cf7-07cdacc37603.PNG)](https://youtu.be/QR1UXm6L_6I)

-- I highly recommend using [FoamyGuy's TR-Cowbell Sequencer Software](https://github.com/FoamyGuy/TR_Cowbell_Sequencer_Software) instead of my basic code.py demo for real midi usage.
+- I highly recommend using [FoamyGuy's TR-Cowbell Sequencer Software](https://github.com/FoamyGuy/TR_Cowbell_Sequencer_Software) instead with far more features than the included code.py demo.

 [OSWHLab Schematic View](https://oshwlab.com/djdevon3/tr-cowbell) Click On "Open in Editor" to get to the interactive view.